Childers Palace Backpackers Hostel fire

 The Childers Palace Backpackers Hostel fire on 23 June 2000 killed 15 backpackers – nine women and six men – at the former Palace Hotel in the town of Childers, Queensland, Australia, which had been converted into a backpacker hostel.
 Robert Paul Long was arrested for lighting the fire and charged with two counts of murder and one count of arson.
 He was later sentenced to life imprisonment.
+It was the worst mass murder in Australia since the Port Arthur massacre.

 Incident

 The fire started shortly before 12:30 am, in the downstairs recreation room and quickly spread up the walls and into the stairwell.
 Survivors recounted how smoke quickly filled the area and the building’s power was lost.
 In the darkness, and in the absence of alarms and emergency lighting, some attempted to waken and rescue as many others as they could.

 The first emergency call, from a pay phone across the street, was logged at 12:31.
 Emergency services first arrived at 12:38 then spent four hours battling the fire before it was fully extinguished.
 The Isis Shire Mayor, Bill Trevor, told reporters that the hostel was not razed to the ground, and that victims either got out alive or did not get out at all.